ansrali/data422-group-project/project.daily.md

 ## 11-10-2022
-We held zoom meeting - every memeber of the group was present We discussed the general progress of the project.
+We held zoom meeting - every member  of the group was present We discussed the general progress of the project.
 Looked into what have we achieved so far regarding acquiring datasets.

 ## 09-10-2022